MThogersen/AutoHandSimulator/README.md

 (Do you like the looks of it? - it's a work in progress.
 Follow me on [twitter](https://twitter.com/MTrobotics?ref_src=twsrc%5Etfw) , I will be sharing more about this game in the coming months :-) )

 # Setup
-* Add the files to your Unity Project
+* Add the Scripts folder somewhere in your Unity Project.
 * Attach the "AutoHandPlayerControllerInputSimulator" to AutoHandPlayer.

 The script should(!) detect whether the Mock HMD is used and only be effective, if that is the case.